mingyi621/OffloadingMechanisms/readme.md

 	In this code, the many-to-one matching algorithms without monetary exchange are implemented.
 The names of the four algorithm are as follows.

-	(a.) deferred acceptance algorithm: This is the Intra-EFS offloading mechanism which is mentioned in the thesis.
+	+ deferred acceptance algorithm: This is the Intra-EFS offloading mechanism which is mentioned in the thesis.
-	(b.)
-Random algorithm: Which is just an random algorithm.
+	+ Random algorithm: Which is just an random algorithm.
-	(c.)
-Boston mechanism: Which is another mechanism that is available to compare with the Intra-EFS offloading mechanism.
+	+ Boston mechanism: Which is another mechanism that is available to compare with the Intra-EFS offloading mechanism.
-	(d.)
-Without intra-EFS offloading: Only the nearest server can serve the request
+	+ Without intra-EFS offloading: Only the nearest server can serve the request

 	Due to the different definition of the preference function, the result will be different.
 So there is a block that can change the preference function.
 For interested reader, please check the code.

 3. Main2.java

-	In this code, the many-to-one matching algorithms without monetary exchange are implemented.
+	In this code, the many-to-one matching algorithms with monetary exchange are implemented.
 The four functions are similar to the above code, except there is an epsilon value be added.

 4. PerformanceEvaluation.java & PerformanceEvaluation2.java